SERVICE DOGS FREQUENTLY ASKED QUESTIONS

 What are the estimated costs associated with owning a service dog?

 SMSD strives to assist with initial costs ($200 – $500) of getting a service dog by providing you with a full package of items needed for owning a service dog such as crate, bed, one-month food supply food/water bowls, grooming supplies, dog bed, and toys at the end of camp.
-Yearly expenses: $600-$1,600 (vaccines, food, heartworm/flea preventative, grooming, treats, leashes, et cetera).
-Some of the annual expenses such as vaccines are covered by VA service dog insurance benefits.
+Yearly expenses: $600-$2,500 (vaccines, food, heartworm/flea preventative, grooming, treats, leashes, et cetera).
+Eligible veterans may receive benefits through the VA to reduce routine and unexpected veterinary costs.
+Alternatively, veterinary costs can be potentially reduced by enrolling in a pet insurance plan.

 Who trains Smoky Mountain Service Dogs?